mwiet/mwiet.github.io/_pages/about.md

+---
+permalink: /
+title: "Maximilian von Wietersheim-Kramsta"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 About me
 ======
 My research currently focuses on understanding large-scale structure (LSS) through weak gravitational lensing and galaxy clustering.
 To this end, I develop simulations of LSS as well as simulation-based inference pipelines with future galaxy surveys in mind, together with other various projects.